iov-one/docs/docs/weave/tutorial/11-cron.md

 sidebar_label: Scheduled Tasks
 ---

-In almost every real-time software, the need to schedule jobs to be executed at a certain time in future is constant.
-In blockchain context, this could be sending tokens, distributing revenue, scheduling a proposal, basically anything that could be executed as a transaction (a change of state).
+In almost every real-time software, the need to schedule jobs to be executed at a certain time in the future is constant.
+In the blockchain context, this could be sending tokens, distributing revenue, scheduling a proposal, basically anything that could be executed as a transaction (a change of state).
 The early generation of blockchain protocols had a hard time assuring the execution time of a transaction precisely, and this is due to the indeterministic nature of the consensus algorithms.
-One of the wonders of Tendermint Consensus engine is the ability to roughly approximate the execution time of a future block thanks to **BFT Time feature**.
+One of the wonders of Tendermint Consensus engine is the ability to roughly approximate the execution time of a future block thanks to the **BFT Time feature**.
 [Tendermint BFT Time](https://github.com/tendermint/tendermint/blob/v0.32.7/docs/spec/consensus/bft-time.md)
-document is a very technical and specification, but long story short, execution time of a proposed block is get by calculating the median of latest block's commit voting times.
+document is a very technical and specification, but long story short, the execution time of a proposed block is get by calculating the median of the latest block's commit voting times.

-We achieved scheduled tasks functionalies by developing the module called [x/cron](https://github.com/iov-one/weave/tree/master/x/cron).
-[CRON](https://en.wikipedia.org/wiki/CRON) is designed to be no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accesible from the route.
-This means CRON execution happens in a totally separate stack than [application stack](./09-app.md).
+We achieved scheduled tasks functionalities by developing the module called [x/cron](https://github.com/iov-one/weave/tree/master/x/cron).
+[CRON](https://en.wikipedia.org/wiki/CRON) is designed to be no different than a regular message except the fact that CRON tasks are initiated by a ticker and processed by a different handler that is not accessible from the route.
+This means CRON execution happens in a separate stack than the [application stack](./09-app.md).
 Actually CRON is a minimal application stack with limited functionality and capabilities.
-Although this does not mean CRON routes are not accesssible or interactable from the application stack.
-A task could be triggered, cancelled, modified, and created by a message routed to an request handler.
+Although this does not mean CRON routes are not accessible or interactable from the application stack.
+A task could be triggered, canceled, modified, and created by a message routed to a request handler.

 Differences between application and CRON stack: